Skip to main navigation Skip to main content

 Talking with parents to assess safety

 Before speaking to a parent about their problematic alcohol and other drugs use, take time to think about how they may be feeling about it and the anxiety, fear and shame it may bring up.
-Read more about this in Working with parents.
+Read more about this in the Working with parents section.

 Be aware that your safety assessment may trigger many emotions and responses for parents that you may need to help them manage.
 Be prepared, empathetic and clear about what you need to speak about on the first visit.
 Overwhelming a parent on the first meeting may hinder your relationship and ultimately your ability to understand the dangers that might be present.